 thinc. is an independent foundation established in 2017 in The Hague.
 It comprises a global network of international law academics and practitioners, as well as experts in related fields such as political science, religion and history, coordinated by a small management team.

-We are a think tank with three work areas: (i) research, (ii) education and training, and (iii) consultancy and advice.
+We are a think tank with three work areas: (i) research, (ii) education and training, (iii) consultancy and advice.

 We are deeply concerned about the distorted representation of history, the imbalanced criticism and the unequal treatment of Israel in the international arena, especially in the UN and the EU.